Planning a weekend trip to Montana and looking for all the best things to do in Bozeman? This post has you covered!

 You May Also Like:

 As the world’s oldest National Park, visiting Yellowstone is a must when traveling to Montana.
-But you may be wondering if it’s possible to visit Yellowstone National Park from Bozeman since it’s not exactly close by?
-If you’re wondering this the answer is – yes you can certainly visit Yellowstone from Bozeman in a day, as long as you get an early head start.
+But you may be wondering if it’s possible to visit Yellowstone National Park from Bozeman since it’s not exactly close by.
+If you’re wondering this the answer is – yes you can certainly visit Yellowstone from Bozeman in a day, whether you plan to go with a guided tour group or on your own!

-It takes around 2.5 hours to get to Yellowstone Park entrance from Bozeman and the same time driving back.
-Spending 5 hours in commute doesn’t give you enough time to do everything you may want, but you can at least see some of the main attractions such as the Grand Prismatic Spring, Old Faithful, West Thumb Geyser Basin, Hayden Valley, and Grand Canyon of the Yellowstone.
+It takes around 2.5 hours to get to Yellowstone Park entrance from Bozeman and the same time to drive back.
+Spending 5 hours commuting doesn’t give you enough time to do everything you may want, but you can at least see some of the main attractions such as the Grand Prismatic Spring, Old Faithful, West Thumb Geyser Basin, Hayden Valley, and Grand Canyon of the Yellowstone.

 To save time on our visit we didn’t do any longer hikes and stopped only at drive-up attractions and quick pathways that we could walk in 30 minutes or less.
 The most time-consuming part was waiting for the Old Faithful eruption which took over an hour as it was later than predicted.